rcoh/angle-grinder/README.md

 cargo test
 cargo install --path .
 agrind --help
+... write some code!

+cargo fmt

+git commit ... etc.
 ```

+**When submitting PRs, please run `cargo fmt` -- this is necessary for the CI suite to pass.** You can install `cargo fmt` with: `rustup component add rustfmt` if it's not already in your toolchain.

 See the following projects and open issues for specific potential improvements/bugs.